Andreawingardh/Yrgopelago/README.md

     - [ ] [!TIP] Look into MySQL if there is time
 - [ ] Update database according to results from test-run
 - [ ] Create test connection with website **Week 1**
+- [ ] Think about how to create a junction table between features and booking

 ### Calendar
 - [ ] Find a calendar package and implement it (test)